amaanooo2/remoteCommand/README.md

 # remoteCommand
-Bypass firewall by using reverse shell.
-The
+Bypass firewall by using reverse shell. command equivalent of remote Desktop